algorithmiaio/api-docs/source/includes/_algorithm_builds.md

 }
 ```

 An object containing the logs for an algorithm build, otherwise an [error](#errors).
-Note that, until a build's `status` attribute transitions to either `succeeded` or `failed`, logs will not be available, and requests logs for a build will result in a 404 response.
+Note that, until a build's `status` attribute transitions to either `succeeded` or `failed`, logs will not be available, and requesting logs for a build will result in a 404 response.

 |Attribute|Type|Description|
 |-|-|-|